-Data-driven medical DL models have often been maligned for their "black box" behavior, i.e., inability to make their decision-making process, which is critical for their clinical use, clear.
-This results in an apparent opaque relationship between input and predictions.
+Data-driven medical DL models have often been maligned for their "black box" behavior, i.e., inability to make clear their decision-making process.
 This is often due to their massive architectural depth resulting in a large number of model parameters and lack of decomposability into individual explainable components.
 Further, multiple non-linear processing units perform complex data transformations that can result in unpredictable behavior.
-This opacity is a serious bottleneck in their use in deriving understandable clinical interpretations.
+This results in an apparent opaque relationship between input and predictions which is a serious bottleneck in their use in deriving understandable clinical interpretations.